-Enjoy hearing the sermon in both English and Lithuanian (back-and-forth)!
+You can read the full text below (edited a bit for the privacy of those mentioned), or hear the sermon in both English and Lithuanian (back-and-forth)!
 You can also watch the service on Facebook, including the sermon starting at about 29:30.

 Audio and text: ©2021 by Benjamin D. Giffone.
 Reproduction and distribution are permitted, providing that the author is properly credited and that no fee is charged.

 It’s a great joy to be worshipping with you this afternoon, and to be sharing with you from God’s Word.
 Two weeks ago we were in Kaunas, worshiping at the Free Christian Church there, and we greeted them on your behalf!
 We also bring with us greetings from my mother, Susan, who we saw when we were in the US during Christmastime.